You might already know that Facebook ad targeting is the MOST critical success factor for Facebook ads.

-You might set up two ads the same but have them each target a different interest – one targets bodybuilding and the other Arnold Schwarzenegger.
-You’d then run the ads on a small budget to see which ad gets the most attention.
+You might set up the same 2 ads but have them target different interests, say…one targets bodybuilding and the other targets people interested in Arnold Schwarzenegger.
+You’d would then run the ads on a small budget to see which one gets the most attention.

-You can only imagine just how many different test possibilities come up (different images, ad copy, targeting etc..)
+You can only imagine just how many different test possibilities happen…different images, ad copy, targeting, the list goes on…

-Even though you’re running these ‘test’ ad on a small budget, chances are you’ll have lots of them and the costs start to add up.
+But…even though you’re running these ‘test’ ads on a small budget, chances are you’ll have lots of them and the costs start to add up.